Tere ki tai

 We advise that you have prepared adequate food and drink for your team and the skipper for the duration of the race, and that you also carry adequate towels, dry and warm clothing, blankets/foil, and a first aid kit, and of course adequate fuel.
 The paddlers will be signing a liability waiver with regards to their participation in this race, therefore any medical events that may occur will be the sole responsibility of paddler concerned, or his support boat crew and skipper.

 The support boat may drop a passenger or team member off at a safe location of the Waiheke coast if the health and wellbeing of this person is of concern.
-Please communicate this intention to Race HQ and we will endeavour to arrange for this person to be picked up and cared for as seen fit asap.
+Please communicate this intention to Race HQ and we will arrange for this person to be picked up by an emergency vehicle, or one of officials, if the individual is not in immediate danger with regards to their health, and cared for as seen fit, as soon as we can make or way to the portion of the coast where the paddler has been dropped off.
+If the person is in immediate danger, the spare passenger should be dropped off to accompany the distressed person.

 We will allow 2 member and 3 member teams to share a support boat (and therefore save costs) only if we the race organisers are informed of who the actual teammembers are so as that we may assess their suitability based on performance criteria, to be matched with another team